emugaya/ShellScript/README.md

 ## How to install and run the script
 1. Make sure that your environment meets the above requirements
-2. Open you terminal clone this repo
+2. Open you terminal and clone this repo

 ```git clone https://github.com/emugaya/ShellScript.git```